Find a Zoom G9.2tt on eBay

 - To work with this silly little beast called the Patch Librarian, you will need to get your head around a few less than intuitive aspects of the program.
-Firstly it won't recall your MIDI I/O settings, so select these immediately each time you start the program.
+Firstly it won't automatically recall your previous MIDI I/O settings, so select these (the appropriate file) immediately each time you start the program.

-- To edit a patch, select the patch on the G9.2tt first, then the same patch in the Patch Librarian.
+- To edit a patch using the Librarian, select the patch on the G9.2tt first, then the same patch in the Patch Librarian.
 Any changes you make to the patch in the Librarian will now become immediately (real-time) audible.
 So you can tweak until you have the sound exactly the way you want it.
-Do Not Change To Another Patch Until You Have Saved Your Edits.
+Do Not Change To Another Patch (on G9.2tt or Librarian) Until You Have Saved Your Edits.

-I find a 'one patch at a time' approach to be the most effective, however you could also dump the entire library from the Patch Librarian to the G9.2tt if needed (see the manual).
-Handy if you are not sure whether you also saved everything on the G9.2tt.
+I find a 'one patch at a time' approach to be the most effective, however you could also dump the entire library from the Patch Librarian to the G9.2tt if needed (see the user manual for details).
+Can be handy if you are not sure whether you also saved everything to the G9.2tt from the Patch Librarian.